troyacosta/tiy-final-project/README.md

 ## APIs, Plugins, Libraries and Frameworks

-This project will use React, Backbone, Parse, and Bootstrap.
+This project will use React, Backbone, Sass, Parse, Filepicker, and Bootstrap.